 Tzeentch Objective: The Tzeentch objectives is a portal into the Warp.
 The ring is from some old Warhammer 40k part.
 I think the old Dreadnought.

-The other objectives for are “generic” chaos objectives shared by the five contingents.
+The other objectives are “generic” chaos objectives shared by the five contingents.
 The Chaos Portal is made from Hirst Art stones and a bit of multi-layer optical film that reflects light at different colours depending on viewing angle (across the rainbow spectrum).